-The rate of the Age Pension is indexed by the higher of the Consumer Price Index or the Pensioner and Beneficiary Living Cost Index.
+The rate of the Age Pension is indexed by the higher of the growth in the Consumer Price Index or the Pensioner and Beneficiary Living Cost Index.
 The pension is then benchmarked to a per cent of Male Total Average Weekly Earnings (MTAWE).

-The single rate is benchmarked to 27.7 per cent of MTAWE and the combined couple rate to 41.76 per cent.
+The combined couple rate is benchmarked to 41.76 per cent of MTAWE (around 27.7 percent for the single rate).